jundalisay/spblist/content/en/research/newton/principia/book-3/vortices.md

 - there is no air to resist their motions
 - all bodies, planets, and comets will constantly pursue their revolutions in orbits according to the laws above

-> *Superphysics Note: Here, Newton confuses the invisible air-aether with physical air.
-Tine and solid gold fall at the same speed in a vacuum because there is a single vortex of the Earth that draws in the air-aether to the center in a straight line.
+{{< n n="Here, Newton confuses the invisible air-aether with physical air.
+Tine and solid gold fall at the same speed in a vacuum because there is a single vortex of the Earth that draws in the air-aether to the center in a straight line." >}}

 <!-- though these bodies may, indeed, persevere in their orbits by the mere laws